-Although imbedding a dynamic selection of PAs over time, the anticipative approaches mentioned above assume a deterministic overview of the future, so that a decision made to protect an area does not change its predicted ecological and socioeconomic states for the time ahead (nor the states of its neighboring areas) (Costello and Polasky, 2004; Polasky, 2006).
-Similarly, those problems do not assume irreplaceable losses of species occurring in a site when it is left unprotected over time and is fully exposed to local threats (i.e., these sites will contain less conservation value than originally assumed).
-This conservation template is valid, for example, where protective measures can be applied extensively and rapidly, where the planning domain is public and the loss of native vegetation is unlikely, and when climate change is the main factor guiding the establishment of a PA network (in this case, any local conservation action hardly changes the climatic pattern of an area).
+Although conceiving a dynamic selection of PAs over time, the anticipative approaches mentioned above assume a deterministic overview of future states, so that a decision made to protect an area does not change its predicted ecological and socioeconomic condition in the time periods time ahead (nor the condition of neighboring areas) (Costello and Polasky, 2004; Polasky, 2006).
+Additionally, those problems do not assume irreplaceable losses of species when a site fully exposed to local threats is left unprotected over time (i.e. these sites will be less valued for conservation than originally assumed).
+This is an acceptable conservation template where protective measures can be applied extensively and rapidly, where the planning domain is public and the loss of native vegetation is unlikely, and when climate change is the main factor guiding the establishment of a PA network (in this case, any local conservation action hardly changes the climatic pattern of an area).
 However, when financial resources are collected incrementally, possibly extending over decades, and where this gradual resource-acquisition is accompanied by a progressive, selective loss of species, then the interplays between the timing of decisions and local land condition and socioeconomic value are best modeled using stochastic dynamic programming (SDP) (Costello and Polasky, 2004; Meir et al., 2004; Strange et al., 2006; Westphal et al., 2003; Wilson et al., 2006).
-The optimal solution from SDP defines the optimal sequence of decisions when the future status of the sites inside and outside PAs is uncertain and dependent on previous decisions; when these actions present a geographic and/or temporal window of influence; and when stochastic processes prevail (Figure 5).
+The optimal solution from SDP defines the optimal sequence of decisions when the future status of the sites inside and outside PAs is uncertain and dependent on previous decisions; when these actions present a geographic and/or temporal window of influence; and when stochastic processes prevail (Box S3 in Appendix A).